darkweak/souin/README.md

     web: 80
     tls: 443
   ttl: 10 # Default TTL
-reverse_proxy_url: 'http://traefik' # If it's in the same network you can use http://your-service.
-Then just use https://yourdomain.com
+reverse_proxy_url: 'http://traefik' # If it's in the same network you can use http://your-service, otherwise just use https://yourdomain.com
 ```
 This is a fully working minimal configuration for a Souin instance